MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 # Create and send messages

-You can create actionable messages and send it through Incoming Webhook or connector for Microsoft 365 Groups.
+To create and send actionable messages, use either an Incoming Webhook or a Microsoft 365 connector.
+However, the actionable messages are accessible only to users with an Exchange Online license.

 ## Create actionable messages